PhD Degree Requirements

 - The thesis acceptance form is available here.

 The Department pays for binding of the two copies indicated.
+The department copies are different from the copies indicated when filling out the online deposit form.
+If you're only receiving copies through the department, you can skip ordering them when setting up your online deposit.
 Additional copies may be bound at the same time as the others but must be paid for by the student.
 Money for binding should be paid to the Business Administrator when the dissertation is submitted.
 The Dissertation Manual may be found here.

 The PhD dissertation presented to the research committee for approval will be the final typed copy ready for delivery to the SAS Graduate Division Office in Suite 322A, 3401 Walnut St.